 Shancy started sailing in 1990 on Lake Minnetonka in the Twin Cities.
 She loves being on the water, has had fun racing and has absolutely enjoyed the people she has met sailing.
 She joined OWSA in 2009 and has been serving as database administrator for the past 3 years and technology chair for the past year.
 She gets out on Wednesday Night Sails as often as possible, is a first mate and has volunteered for numerous OWSA events.
 Shancy is constantly learning and improving her sailing skills, and is learning a lot about boat ownership since she purchased a Catalina 22 a few years ago.
 A two week sailing trip to the British Virgin Islands in 2015 inspired her to continue learning about navigation for future sailing adventures.

-Rounding down to being close to retirement age, I took a long look to the future ahead.
+Being retirement age, I took a long look to the future ahead.
 Working in a small cubicle was not the life for me.
 The longing to be close to the water was getting too great.
 So, I took the plunge and sought a career change.
 I now work in a canvas shop and am living my dream.
 Joining OWSA, learning to sail and being out on the water has been a passion of mine for a long time and have been the best moves that anyone can imagine.
 Elaine served as Chandlery (Merchandise) Chair, Class Gatekeeper.
 Elaine is our 2017 Galley Gal,

 Tiffany Levesque, Chandlery Chair / Director